rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 const multiplier = (item, multi) => item \* multi;

-note - If an arrow function has a single parameter, the parentheses enclosing the parameter may be omitted.
+*Note - If an arrow function has a single parameter, the parentheses enclosing the parameter may be omitted.*

 example⭐---const doubler = item => item \* 2;